tracel-ai/burn/crates/burn-cube/README.md

 Note that you don't have to specify `launch` in a function that is only used by another Cube function.
 In addition, you can have return types without problem, which isn't the case when you are writing an entry point to a kernel using the `launch` attribute.
 The function `gelu_expand` will actually use `gelu_scalar_expand`, making it easy to combine your functions.

+## Limitations

+There are some limitations right now, some that could be addressed later on, but some that will stick around by design.

+* Using functions with generic requires the generics to be specify at all time.
+Since we don't have access to symbols during the procedure macro, we don't have the type information and aren't able to properly do type inference

+* Early returns in functions are not supported yet.

 ## Resources